digikar99/bmas/README.md

 ### Other notes:

 - gcc uses arithmetic shift on signed values and logical shift on unsigned values.
+- `long` has been used as equivalent to 8 bytes; perhaps this will be fixed in the future to account for machine-OS specificity

 ## AVX2 Status